 - New Zealand residency or citizenship

 If you do not meet the above criteria then please click here to view our Foundation Course, which can be a great option for those wanting to enter the electrical industry but who require a bit more focus on strengthening their off-the-tools knowledge and skills.

-Every Etco apprenticeship starts with our ELITE (Entry Level Industry Training for Electricians) Programme, which is a 12-day residential electrical training induction held at our training facility in Ramarama, in the Bombay Hills south of Auckland, or at one of our training centres throughout the country.
+Every Etco apprenticeship starts with our ELITE (Entry Level Industry Training for Electricians) Programme, which is a 12-day residential electrical training and work ready programme held at our training facility in Ramarama, in the Bombay Hills south of Auckland, or at one of our training centres throughout the country.

 This training introduces you to a workplace environment and the expectations of both Etco and our host companies.
 There is a one-off fee for the ELITE programme, to be paid before the programme starts.
 This is the only fee we ask of you during your entire apprenticeship!